stride-threat-modeling-tool/stride-threat-modeling-tool/README.md

 2. Add ";!?*.css;!?*.fxml" to the resource pattern
 3. Right Click on ProjectName -> Open Module Settings -> Libraries -> + -> Java
 jars (with shifts pressed:
-    - lib/graph-editor-api-11.0.7.jar
+    - graph-editor-api-11.0.7.jar
-    - lib/graph-editor-api-11.0.7-javadoc.jar
+    - graph-editor-api-11.0.7-javadoc.jar
-    - lib/graph-editor-api-11.0.7-sources.jar
+    - graph-editor-api-11.0.7-sources.jar
     - Ok
     - Ok
 4. repeat for core and model jars.
 ## How to run
 1. View -> Tool Windows -> Maven
 2. Lifecycle -> clean
-3. Plugins -> javafx -> javafx:compile
-4. Plugins -> javafx -> javafx:run
+3. Plugins -> javafx -> javafx:run

 ## How to package
+-requires JDK 16

 ### Packaging under windows:
 run lifecycle install, navigate to target and start the msi.
 -free [WiX Toolset](https://wixtoolset.org/) is required.

+### Packaging under linux:
+requires maven >=3.8.1, this is not the standard.

 # README OF MAVEN JPACKAGE PLUGIN